nasa/fprime/docs/Tutorials/HelloWorld/Deployments.md

 In order to add a component to the topology, it must be added to the topology model.
 An instance definition and an instance initializer must both be added.

-To add an instance definition, add `instance helloWorld` to the instance definition list in the `topology Ref` section of `MyDeployment/Top/topology.fpp`.
+To add an instance definition, add `instance helloWorld` to the instance definition list in the `topology MyDeployment` section of `MyDeployment/Top/topology.fpp`.
 This is shown below.

+Edit `MyDeployment/Top/topology.fpp`:
 ```
 ...
-    topology Ref {
+    topology MyDeployment {
         # ----------------------------------------------------------------------
         # Instances used in the topology
         # ----------------------------------------------------------------------